 Once you’ve shaken it off and resounded to not give up, now the mission is just to focus on one decision at a time.
 I know things seem dire, how can one maximize the chances of a comeback?
 This is how, right here.
 Playing each decision to the best of your ability, is likely to yield better results than tilt calling off with 93o the next hand.

-If that’s not enough convincing, I’d point you to 2012 WSOP Main Event Champion Greg Merson, who on day 5 was crippled down to less than 2 big blinds.
+On Day 5 of the 2012 WSOP Main Event, Greg Merson was down to less than 2 big blinds.
 Did he punt those off?
 Did he mentally give up?
 It seems not… several days of play and millions of dollars later, he was hoisting that coveted gold bracelet above a huge pile of cash, the new Main Event Champion.